-- Web site-A Web site should be used to publicize the CMC, and should be linked to and from the library site and the education site.
-The Web site should include, but not be limited to, the resources and services of the CMC and links to appropriate curriculum materials sites, such as teaching activities, standards, children's literature, publishers, etc. - Printed brochures/guides-CMC brochures/guides should be available in the library publicity area, the college/department of education office area, and appropriate distance locations. - Informal campus contacts-The CMC director should make use of faculty liaison activities mentioned in this document to informally publicize the CMC. - School contacts-The CMC should be promoted to appropriate personnel in local schools/districts.
+I. Web presence-A Web presence should be used to promote the CMC, and should be linked to and from the library site and the education site.
+The Web site should include, but not be limited to, the resources and services of the CMC and links to appropriate curriculum materials sites, such as teaching activities, standards, children's literature, publishers, etc.

+II.
+Printed brochures/guides-CMC brochures/guides should be available in the library publicity area, the college/department of education office area, and appropriate distance locations.

+III.
+Informal campus contacts-The CMC director should make use of faculty liaison activities mentioned in this document to informally promote the CMC.

+IV.
+School contacts-The CMC should be promoted to appropriate personnel in local schools/districts.